ScootPad Glossary of Terms

 Student Progress: Refers to monitoring student performance over time - in contrast to evaluating student proficiency at a single time point

-Supplemental Practice: Extra academic help that is provided to students in subjects such as reading, language arts, and math – additional practice which correlates with direct instruction provided by the teacher
+Supplemental Practice: Extra academic help that is provided to students in subjects such as reading, language arts, and math – additional practice that correlates with direct instruction provided by the teacher

 Targeted Practice: Auto-graded assignments in which teachers manually select the concepts for students to work on – these do not scaffold automatically and only cover the concepts included when the assignment was created